mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

   * use up and down arrow keys to navigate the list of themes
   * will update to show the theme colors as you navigate
   * will be stored in settings as "workbench.colorTheme"
-* to customize colors for nearly everying in the editor, see
+* to customize colors for nearly everything in the editor, see
   <https://code.visualstudio.com/docs/getstarted/theme-color-reference>
 * to customize colors for specific syntax elements (tokens) in editor windows
   * modify user settings